 If you have not selected any defaults in Settings:

 - Condition will default to None

 Type will default based on your account type—cash for cash accounts and margin for margin accounts.
 The Type field will only display if necessary to process the order.
-In addition, if you select Reserve or Discretionary Reserve as your order type, the Display field will prefill any value that you have entered on your Settings page.
+In addition, if you select Reserve as your order type, the Display field will prefill any value that you have entered on your Settings page.

 Moving through the trade ticket can be done in one of two ways: